-- 3. The following additions shall be made to the Mixed Use Node Special Provision (MU1-XXX) Zone: - To permit a minimum coverage of 50% for commercial and/or institutional uses on the ground floor, whereas MU1 standards require 50% ground-level commercial uses only. - b.
-To permit a 3m front yard setback, whereas MU1 zoning standards require a minimum of 0m for 75% of the frontage and a maximum of 5m for 25% of the frontage. - c.
-To permit soft landscaping in the front yard setback, whereas Zoning By-law 2009-141 requires hardscaping in Mixed Use zones. - The following additions shall be made to the Environmental Protection Special Provision Hold (EP-XXX) (H-XXX) Zone: - a.
-In addition to the uses permitted in the Environmental Protection (EP) Zone, a bioretention cell and associated stormwater management controls shall be permitted. - b.
-The lands cannot be used for a purpose permitted by this By-law until the (H) symbol is removed pursuant to Section 36 of the Planning Act.
+- 3. The following additions be made to the Mixed Use Node Special Provision (MU1-XXX) Zone: - a) To permit a minimum coverage of 50% for commercial and/or institutional uses on the ground floor, whereas MU1 standards require 50% ground-level commercial uses only. - b) To permit a 3 metres front yard setback, whereas MU1 zoning standards require a minimum of 0 metres for 75% of the frontage and a maximum of 5 metres for 25% of the frontage. - c) To permit soft landscaping in the front yard setback, whereas Zoning By-law 2009-141 requires hardscaping in Mixed Use zones. - 4.
+The following additions shall be made to the Environmental Protection Special Provision Hold (EP-XXX) (H-XXX) Zone: - a) In addition to the uses permitted in the Environmental Protection (EP) Zone, a bioretention cell and associated stormwater management controls shall be permitted. - b) The lands cannot be used for a purpose permitted by this By-law until the (H) symbol is removed pursuant to Section 36 of the Planning Act.
 The (H) provision shall be lifted by the Corporation of the City of Barrie upon completion of the following matters to the satisfaction of The Corporation of the City of Barrie: - A scoped Environmental Impact Study (EIS) (Including a Restoration Plan for the watercourse corridor, Species at Risk (SAR), and Ecological Land Classification (ELC)) is required to be completed, to LSRCA satisfaction, prior to site plan approval. - 5.
 That the subject site's Anne Street frontage be recognized as the front lot line. - 6.
 That the written and oral submissions received relating to this application, have been, on balance, taken into consideration as part of the deliberations and final decision related to the approval of the application as amended, including matters raised in those submissions and identified within a memo to Council dated September 25, 2017. - 7.
-That pursuant to Section 34 (17) of the Planning Act, no further public notification is required prior to the passing of this By-law.
+That pursuant to Section 34 (17) of the Planning Act, no further public notification is required prior to the passing of the By-law.
+(PLN028-19) (File: D14-1622, D09-OPA066)